machinetranslate/machinetranslate.org/people/warren-weaver.md

 His work sparked more research in machine translation and the first conference.

 Weaver was the director of the Division of Natural Sciences at the Rockefeller Foundation.
-He was science consultant, trustee and later vice president at the Sloan-Kettering Institure for Cancer Research.
+He also joined the Sloan-Kettering Institure for Cancer Research.